On the equivalence of Occam algorithms: Notation and definitions

 \subsection{Terminology}

-Let $X$ be a stratified learning domain (i.e. we can write it as $X=\cup_{n\geq1}X_{n}$ where each $X_{n}$ has dimension $n$).
+Let $X$ be a stratified learning domain (i.e. we can write it as $X=\cup_{n\geq1}X_{n}$ where each $X_{n}$ is a region in $n$-dimensional Euclidean space).
 A \textit{concept} is a subset of $X$; we can consider it as labelling all elements of $X$ with either a 1 or a 0, depending on whether the element is in the concept or not.

 Then let $C\subseteq2^{X}$ be a well-behaved\footnote{in a measure-theoretic sense made explicit in Blumer et al's work \cite{blumer1989learnability}.} class of concepts on $X$ and let the \textit{concept complexity measure} $\textbf{size}: C\rightarrow\mathbb{Z^{+}}$.
 Let there also be associated with $C$ a set of representations for concepts in $C$ given in some representation language $\Gamma$.
 We assume there is a function $\sigma$ from the set of representations in $\Gamma$ onto $C$, that $\sigma$ is in $\mathbf{P}$ (or in $\mathbf{RP}$), and that given $x \in X$ and a string in $\Gamma$, we can decide in polynomial time if $x$ is in the concept represented by the string (i.e. $C$ is polynomially evaluable).
-Finally, we say that $C$ is \textit{stratified}, i.e. $C=\cup_{n\geq1}C_{n}$.
+Finally, we say that $C$ is \textit{stratified}, i.e. $C=\cup_{n\geq1}C_{n}$, where each $C_{n}$ is a region in $n$-dimensional Euclidean space.

 By $\mathcal{C}$ we denote $\left(X,C\right)$ along with their function $\textbf{size}$, $\sigma$ and $\Gamma$, so $\mathcal{C}=\left(X,C,\Gamma,\sigma,\textbf{size}\right)$.
 We include $\Gamma$ because learnability may in fact be a property of the representation of a set of concepts, not just the concepts themselves \cite{board1990necessity}.
 We use the term \textit{concept class} to refer to $\mathcal{C}$ as well as to $C$.
 We say a concept $c$ is in $\mathcal{C}$ if $c \in C$.